Dre Campbell Farm

 You can grow rhubarb from seed, but the best way to start a new plant is to plant crowns.

-Additionally, plant in the spring in a place that gets a lot of sunlight.
-Plant in well-drained soil.
 It’s also important to water well and apply a top layer of mulch in the fall.

 Furthermore, remove the flower stalks from your rhubarb plants as soon as they appear.
-If not, this will drain the plant’s energy.
+If not, this will drain the plants’ energy.

 Care and Maintenance